samgozman/short-fork/README.md

 # Short Fork

-This simple project aims to display a Short Float percentage indicator from three different data sources in one place.
+This simple project aims to display a Short Float and Short Volume percentage indicator from three different data sources in one place.

 I made this project for myself, as here are the main parameters that I pay attention to quickly form an opinion on the company's quotes.